-In a drought striken country like Australia (this is the driest continent in the world), water conservation is one of our top priorities.
+In a drought-stricken country like Australia (this is the driest continent in the world), water conservation is one of our top priorities.
 The growing bamboo commercially for manufacture into knitting needles (or yarn for that matter) is less water hungry that many other manufacturing methods.

-Because of what they are made of bamboo needles are lighter than many of the other types of needle which makes them rather pleasant to work with.
+Because of what they are made of bamboo needles are lighter than many of the other needle types, which makes them rather pleasant to work with.